Ways of Understanding Envy and Jealousy

 This kind of thinking leads to the idea that if someone wants to stop feeling and/or acting envious or jealous, then that person will have to change the patterns of interaction that produce those emotions.

 Is there a difference between the social interactions that produce envy and jealousy?
 Yes—a quite striking difference.
 Envy is a two-person emotion, and jealousy is a three-person emotion.
-A is envious of something B has; but A is jealous of B’s relationship with C. For example, Mary is envious of her co-worker’s higher salary; but Mary’s husband John is jealous about all the time she spends with her assistant.
+A is envious of something B has, but A is jealous of B’s relationship with C. For example, Mary is envious of her co-worker’s higher salary, but Mary’s husband John is jealous of all the time she spends with her assistant.

 Note that the interpersonal view of emotions (two versus three people) is not inconsistent with the intrapersonal view—Mary’s envy is related to feelings of inferiority, and John’s jealousy involves a fear of loss.
 But when it comes to grappling with these feelings, there is a difference between focusing inward (for example, by changing the thoughts that lead to the feelings) and focusing outward (for example, by changing the relationships that lead to the feelings).